ridz99/PLS/README.md

 - A demo file main.py is provided for reference.
 Place this main.py file outside the PLS folder and run the script.

+- An extra file for testing is provided. keywords.txt and keywords.json consists of 80 keywords used in a research work. keywords.txt contains the list of these 80 keywords, and keywords.json consists the location and pronunciations of the corresponding keyword.
+The format explanation of the keywords.json is as follows:
+Key: String format keyword
+Values: List of the files where the keyword is noticed,
+        next is the list of the numbers which suggests whether the corresponding index file is present in TIMIT TEST dataset, phone sequence of the corresponding keyword of the correct American English pronunciation, phone to ID/number mapping of the correct pronunciation of phone sequence, phone number sequence of the pronuciation as noticed in the TIMIT TEST dataset .PHN file